failgood/failgood/README.md

 people who write tests daily and iterate fast.

 * Spec syntax implemented to work just [as expected](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
 * Speed and parallel execution.
-Failfast's own test suite runs in < 1 second.
+FailGood's own test suite runs in < 1 second.
 * Configuration via API.
 Your test config is just a main method that runs via IDEA or Gradle.
 * Run your tests so fast that you can run all the tests on every change.
 * Autotest to run only changed tests.